-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class: Trading Symbol(s) Name of each exchange on which registered: Common stock, par value \$0.01 per share HHC New York Stock Exchange

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗷 No 🗆

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗷

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T ($\S232.405$ of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer X Accelerated filer Emerging growth company Non-accelerated filer Smaller reporting company
+Securities registered pursuant to Section 12(b) of the ne Act: Title of each class: Trading Symbol(s) Name of each exchange on which registered: Common stock, par value \$0.01 per s hare HHC New York Stock Exchange Indicate by check mark if the registrant is a well-known own seasone ed issuer, as defined in Rule 405 c of the Securitie s Act.
+Yes ⊠ No □ Indicate by check mark if the registrant is not require red to file rep orts pursuant to Section 13 or Se ction 15(d) of t he Act.
+Yes □ No ⊠ Indicate by check mark whether the registrant (1) he months (or for such shorter period that the registran Indicate by check mark whether the registrant hat (§232.405 of this chapter) during the preceding 12 Indicate by check mark whether the registrant is company.
+See the definitions of "large accelerated Large accelerated filer Non-accelerated filer Accelerated filer Smaller reporting company Emerging growth company